ReverendBayes/AI-Powered-Call-Center-Intelligence/readme.md

 - Built with **real telecom data**, trained with **stratified validation**, and fully reproducible.
 - Includes a complete pipeline: **feature engineering**, **model stacking**, and **evaluation**.

-> *For context, Charter Telecom, the company this was built for was previously relying on a spaCy-based model that achieved only ~40% accuracy.*
+> *For context, Charter Communications, the telecom company this was built for, was previously relying on a spaCy-based model that achieved only ~40% accuracy.*

 By integrating both tools, telecom teams can surface cancellation intent **in real time** and **predict long-term churn risk**, allowing for smarter retention offers and better customer outcomes.